kgao826/MSLicensesReporter/README.md

 The logic app is repeated using a recurrence trigger so you can set the monthly report to weekly or fortnightly etc.

+For the permissions, we use a system-assigned identity for the logic app to allow it to view licenses in MS Graph.